ro-sanda/Z--explorer/README.md

 These simulations are combined to the incard data to calculate σpred.

-Since these simulations were peformed at leading order using the default tune in MadGraph5_aMC@NLO, the user can build alternative *sim_cards* customizing PDFgi, factorisation scales, and other relevant parameters.
-Download and execute *bash* files in */TayloredPDFs/* within your MadGraph5_aMC@NLO main directory.
+Since these simulations were peformed at leading order using the default tune in MadGraph5_aMC@NLO, the user can build alternative *sim_cards* customizing PDF, factorisation scale, and other relevant parameters.
+Download all files in */TayloredPDFs/* within your MadGraph5_aMC@NLO main directory and execute bash files in order to build the customized *sim_cards*.